 Students who do not place into college-level English on the placement test will be required to take developmental courses (i.e., ENG 1, ENG 3, ENG 4, ENG 7).

-Program Requirements ENG 111 must be taken in the first semester of classes.
+Program Requirements: It is strongly recommended that students take ENG 111 in the first semester of coursework.